Prolitec/cognitive-toolkit-docs/articles/Speech/GetStarted/GetStartedREST.md

 The follow fields must be set in the request header.

-* `Authorization`: The autorization field must specify `Bearer` as type and use [the authorization token](##get-authorization-token) that you have gotten from the token service as credentials.
+* `Authorization`: The authorization field must specify `Bearer` as type and use [the authorization token](##get-authorization-token) that you have gotten from the token service as credentials.
 * `Content-type`: The Content-type field describes the format and codec of the audio stream.
 Currently only wav file and PCM Mono 16000 encoding is supported, and the Content-type value for this format is `audio/wav; codec=audio/pcm; samplerate=16000`.

 The field `Transfer-Encoding` is optional.
 Setting this field to `chunked` allows you to chop the audio into small chunks.
-For more information see the page [Chunked Transfer](How-to/how-to-chunked-transfer.md).
+For more information, see the page [Chunked Transfer](How-to/how-to-chunked-transfer.md).

 The follow is a sample request header.
-Please note that the token in the Authorization header is just an example.
+Note that the token in the Authorization header is just an example.

 ```
 POST https://speech.platform.bing.com/speech/recognition/interactive/cognitiveservices/v1?language=en-US&format=detailed HTTP/1.1